realwillmaker/instructlab/purestorage_flasharrayx.md

 • Non-disruptive upgrades and capacity expansions

 Industry Recognition
-• A Gartner® Magic Quadrant™ Leader for storage nine times in a row.
+• A Gartner Magic Quadrant Leader for storage nine times in a row.
 • Certified Net Promoter Score in the top 1% of B2B companies by Medallia

 ## Overall Description